-Use this procedure to set up the list of peptides to optimize in Optimizer for Peptides software.
+Use this procedure to set up the list of peptides to optimize in Optimizer for Peptides.

-- 1 Click the Compound Setup tab. - 2 Clear the Show results summary check box above the table while you set up the sequence list. - 3 Import sequences as described in "To import peptide sequences from a MassHunter Qualitative Analysis method" on page 27. - 4 (optional) If you want to be able to find groups of sequences in the database, assign a group name in the Groups column.
+- 1 Click the Compound Setup tab. - 2 Clear the Show results summary check box above the table while you set up the sequence list. - 3 Import sequences as described in "To import peptide sequences from a MassHunter Qualitative Analysis method" on page 33. - 4 (optional) If you want to be able to find groups of sequences in the database, assign a group name in the Groups column.
 You can then specify the desired group name when you filter sequences to import from the database. - 5 Leave the Formula column blank.
 The Mass is imported from the method and displayed in the table automatically. - 6 Enter the Sample Position for the sequence. - 7 Mark the Select columns for the sequences (rows) that you want to use for optimization. - 8 Mark the Perform multi-compound run check box.
-This lets you perform collision energy optimization when all the fragment ions are known, a typical case in peptides using ion prediction. - 9 (optional) Adjust the Optimization dwell time value to set a shorter or longer cycle time if desired. - 10 Click the Fill Values button to calculate the Cycle Time parameters and the peak width necessary to obtain ten data points required for optimization when using Fixed Fragmentor or CE value formula on the Optimizer Setup tab.
-See "To set Optimizer acquisition parameters for peptides" on page 15.
+This lets you perform collision energy optimization when all the fragment ions are known, a typical case in peptides using ion prediction. - 9 (optional) Adjust the Optimization dwell time value to set a shorter or longer cycle time if desired.